andela-akoya/Office-Space-Allocator/README.md

  ```
 	 print_unallocated
  ```
-- To print unallocated to a text file run
+- To print unallocated to a text file
 ```
 print_unallocated --o=data
 ```